 In traditional medicine, the oil has been used to treat eczema, dermatosis, and gonorrhea.
 It has also served as a laxative and diuretic and burned in healing ceremonies.

 Copaiba oil is popular in Peru and Brazil, where it continues to be used for its anti-inflammatory properties.
 It is even used as a base in cosmetics.

 What Is In It?

 Just like reading product labels on food items, it is beneficial to learn what makes up copaiba oil to ensure that it is safe to use.
 Copaifera langsdorffii is the most studied variation of the oil.
-It consists of B-caryophyllene, y-muurolene, caryophyllene oxide, 4-a-copaenol, and B-bisabolol.
+It consists of B-caryophyllene (a bicyclic sesquiterpene also present in Black Pepper), y-muurolene, caryophyllene oxide, 4-a-copaenol, and B-bisabolol.

 7 Health Benefits of Using Copaiba Essential Oil

 For several centuries, copaiba oil is touted for its anti-inflammatory properties.
 In Brazil, it is also widely used as an antiseptic.
 Beta-caryophyllene is the main compound in the oil that’s responsible for providing this effect.
 A study published in The Journal of Ethnopharmacology showed that this compound also has pain-killing properties.

 Many consider copaiba oil as the most powerful anti-inflammatory agent in the world.
 This has helped the essential oil communities across the globe to become more aware of copaiba.
 And thanks to more studies involving the essential oil, its healing properties have been established.
 For instance, one study showed that users of copaiba oil experienced a significant improvement in the inflammatory response.
 It has also been shown to block the detection of injurious stimuli, which means it can serve as an effective natural pain reliever.